sophisid/PG2RDF/README.md

 5. Stop Neo4j and clean up if needed.

 #### ⚠️ Testing locally
-If you are testing PG-HIVE on a local machine or with a large dataset, make sure to add a LIMIT clause in the loadAllNodes and loadAllRelationships methods inside DataLoader.scala to avoid excessive memory consumption or long execution times.
+If you are testing PG2RDF on a local machine or with a large dataset, make sure to add a LIMIT clause in the loadAllNodes and loadAllRelationships methods inside DataLoader.scala to avoid excessive memory consumption or long execution times.

 ## Notes

 - The framework supports intermediate nodes to represent relationships with properties.
 - All components are modular and can be replaced or extended for other domains or datasets.

+---

+## License

+This project is licensed under the **MIT License**.
+See the [LICENSE](LICENSE) file for details.

+---